ThreeSixtyGiving/grantnav/README.md

 ## New Code

-New code should by python-black formatted
+New code should be python-black formatted